lilliannguyen97/Portfolio/Portfolio/README.md

 With only three survey responses within two weeks, it was difficult to analyze and obtain useful information.
 Since most of the questions were closed-ended, I could only use descriptive statistics by finding the average and standard deviation, of each question.
 However, the quantitative data did not amount to much insight and/or did not support the interview responses.

 ### Key Insights

-:bulb: Responsiveness/Attentiveness of Clinician
+Responsiveness/Attentiveness of Clinician
 * Not being heard or shown empathy
 >Jerry: “I felt no empathy and feelings from him in telehealth.”
 >Jerry: “He showed no validation for my feelings.
 He tried to normalize my feelings of COVID-19.
 He said, ‘Everyone is going through the same thing,’ which made me embarrassed.”
 >Jerry: “He tries to give advice without truly listening or trying to understand my situation.”
 >Jerry: “He was secretly eating by moving in and out of the frame and I could see him chewing.
 This was unprofessional and annoyed me.”

-:bulb: Visual Cues
+Visual Cues
 * Clinician was distracted or not paying attention
 * Lack of visual cues

-:bulb: Trust/Bonds
+Trust/Bonds
 * The most defining factor of a counseling experience

 ### Conclusion
 * Telehealth offers a great alternative for many students to benefit from but it is not a replacement for in-person counseling sessions.